I am an assistant professor in Statistics at Bocconi University, Department of Decision Sciences.

-Generally speaking I am interested in Statistics and Applied Probability, with a particular focus on Bayesian computation.
+Broadly speaking, my research lies at the intersection of Statistics, Applied Probability and Machine Learning, with a particular focus on Bayesian computation.
 More specifically I have been working on:

-- Computational Statistics: Monte Carlo methods, Markov Chain Monte Carlo algorithms, approximate inference methods;
+- Computational Statistics and Machine Learning: Monte Carlo methods, Markov Chain Monte Carlo algorithms, variational inferences, computational complexity of Bayesian methods;

-- Bayesian Statistics: Bayesian Nonparametrics, Hierarchical models, Random Partition Models;
+- Bayesian modeling: Bayesian Nonparametrics, Hierarchical models, Random Partition Models;

-- Probability Theory: Stochastic processes, Markov chains, point processes and random measures, Dirichlet forms;
+- Probability Theory: Stochastic processes, Markov chains, point processes and random measures;

 - Applied Statistics: clustering, record linkage, spatial statistics, variable selection.